-On December 22, 1896, an Act was approved by the General Assembly of Georgia, authorizing the municipal authorities of Calhoun to levy a tax for establishing and maintaining a public school system for the town, and constituting of Board of Education composed of F.A.
+On December 22, 1896, an Act was approved by the General Assembly of Georgia, authorizing the municipal authorities of Calhoun to levy a tax for establishing, and maintaining a public school system for the town, and constituting a Board of Education composed of F.A.
 Cantrell, W.G.
 Fuller, T.W.
 Harbin, W.L.
 Himes, W.R.
 Rankin Sr., and O.N.
 Starr.
 This Act was ratified by the voters of Calhoun September 14, 1901.

 An Act approved by the General Assembly December 16, 1901, permitted the transference of the old school property, corner of Fain Street and College Avenue, to the mayor and aldermen of Calhoun and their successors for public school purposes, and the buildings were erected on this site.

 The tax levy for maintenance was fixed at $1.50 a thousand; superintendent’s salary, $80.00 per month; teachers’ salaries, from $25 to $35 a month; janitor’s hire, $4.50 monthly.
 Teachers were required to take 10 weeks of normal training in a summer school.
 Tuition fees for non-resident students ranged from $1 to $3.
-The school was divided into three departments: Primary, composed of first, second, and third grades; Grammar, fourth, fifth, and sixth grades; and High School, eighth and ninth grades.
+The school was divided into three departments: Primary- composed of first, second, and third grades; Grammar, fourth, fifth, and sixth grades; and High School, eighth and ninth grades.
 Two grades were assigned to each teacher.
-A course of study covering nine grades was arranged, teachers were chosen, and the public school, at that time the town’s most ambitious venture, was inaugurated in September 1902, with an enrollment of 155 pupils.
+A course of study covering nine grades was arranged, teachers were chosen, and the public school, at that time the town’s most ambitious venture, was inaugurated in September 1902, with an enrollment of 155 students.

 Our vision for Calhoun City Schools is to ensure that all of our students are not only meeting state standards by the year 2020 but exceeding them as we continue to inspire all students to become life-long learners in the pursuit of excellence.